InquestGeronimo/tllm/README.md

 - **LLM Fine-Tuning**: Fine-tunes LLMs using HF's `Trainer` for custom text-to-Cypher datasets stored in the [Hub](https://huggingface.co/datasets).
 - **Bits and Bytes**: Loads model with 4-bit quantization.
 - **PEFT**: Uses [LoRA](https://arxiv.org/pdf/2106.09685.pdf) under the hood, a popular and lightweight training technique that significantly reduces the number of trainable parameters.
-We combine 4-bit precision lowering the barrier for the amount of memory required during training (e.g. QLoRA).
+We combine 4-bit quantization lowering the barrier for the amount of memory required during training (QLoRA).
 FYI, LLM fine-tuning is mostly a memory bound task.
-- **Prompt Template**: Doc conversion into a prompt template for fine-tuning.
+- **Dataset Preprocessing**: Converts dataset into a prompt template for fine-tuning.
 - **Weights & Biases Integration**: Track and log your experiments using wandb.

 TODO